 General Physical Exam

 The process should begin with verification of identification of the stallion, in order to avoid any legal complications.
-The physical exam should include a general assessment of body condition, confirmation, soundness and neurological function.
+The physical exam should include a general assessment of body condition, conformation, soundness and neurological function.
 Pay attention to any issues that may compromise the stallion’s ability to mount the mare or breeding phantom.
 Horses that are overweight put undue strain on their bodies and as a stallion ages he may develop orthopedic problems in his hocks or stifles.
 For a stallion to ejaculate comfortably and completely he must not be in pain.
 The veterinarian should evaluate the stallion in hand and on the mare or phantom during collection for signs of discomfort.
 If a stallion is dismounting prematurely then one of the potential causes is joint or back pain.
 Acute or chronic pain may cause a stallion to become uninterested in breeding.